Where can I find open access MEG/EEG data?

 NeuroTechX maintains a list of Open EEG datasets.

-Other IEEG datasets
+Other iEEG datasets

 Kahana and Rizutto have released ECoG data from 251 subjects collected during Phase I and II of the Restoring Active Memory (RAM) project.
 The dataset includes information from 700 sessions, and for every patient, intracranial recording files from 100 to 200 electrode channels, neuro-anatomical information indicating the location of each electrode, precise records of patient behavior and the experimental design documents.